peterargue/flow-event-poller/README.md

 # flow-event-poller
 This is a simple go module for polling the Flow blockchain for events.
 You provide a list of events and a polling interval, and receive a channel on which you can receive your subscribed events.

+If you have a very simple use case, check out the [simple example](cmd/simple/main.go) for how to poll for events directly using the flow-go-sdk.

 ## Usage